SUNW4VE/u16Script/README.md

 # Usage
 - Download **uScript.sh** in your sandbox and read it from start to finish before running.
+- In the same directory as the script, run **sudo bash uScript.sh**.
 - If the script breaks something that wasn't accounted for, restart your image.